Brand Identity: What It Is and How to Create One

 - How likely are you to recommend us to someone you know?

 Monitoring and measuring your brand identity isn’t as easy to achieve as some other aspects of a business.
 Yet you cannot use this as an excuse.
-Your brand identity will evolve.
-It NEEDS to evolve.
+Your brand identity needs to evolve.
 Some of this happens organically as you get to know yourself and your audience better.

 Yet most of it falls on your shoulders, as you intentionally strive to improve your brand.